J. P. Cross: Borneo Confrontation

 In 1968, whilst in England, Cross was recalled early to be the commandant of the [Borneo] Border Scouts during the Confrontation of Malay/si/a by Indonesia.
 This too was a most taxing task.
 Cross was unique as he was a Lt Col in two armies (British and Malaysian) and a Superintendent of three Police Forces (Sarawak Constabulary, Sabah Police Force and the Royal Malaysian Police).
 He was very nearly decapitated by Iban head-hunters and only narrowly escaped death on a number other of occasions.
 He was then earmarked to command the Gurkha Independent Parachute Company so, after another spell of leave, he became a parachutist (nearer 40 than 39 years old).

-Between 1965-1968 Cross commanded the Gurkha Independent Parachute Company and operated over the border of Borneo/ Indonesia during Confrontation (in what is now known as 'in an SAS role').
-Was sent on a mission to Sarawak, on the orders of the British PM, with the mother of a dead Marine who was convinced that he was alive.
-He was then secretly sent up to the area of the aborigines by the Malaysian Police who did not believe what their army told them about terrorist situation.
+Between 1965 and 1968 Cross commanded the Gurkha Independent Parachute Company and operated over the border of Borneo/ Indonesia during Confrontation (in what is now known as 'in an SAS role').
+He was sent on a mission to Sarawak, on the orders of the British PM, with the mother of a dead Marine who was convinced that he was alive.
+He was then secretly sent up to the area of the aborigines by the Malaysian Police who did not believe what their army told them about the terrorist situation.